WYDO

-WYDO (channel 14) is a television station licensed to Greenville, North Carolina, United States, serving as the Fox affiliate for Eastern North Carolina.
-It is owned by Cunningham Broadcasting, which maintains a shared services agreement (SSA) with Sinclair Broadcast Group, owner of New Bern–licensed ABC affiliate WCTI-TV (channel 12), for the provision of certain services.
-However, Sinclair effectively owns WYDO as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.
+WYDO (channel 14) is a television station licensed to Greenville, North Carolina, United States, serving Eastern North Carolina with programming from the digital multicast network Roar.
+It is owned by Sinclair Broadcast Group alongside New Bern–licensed ABC/Fox affiliate WCTI-TV (channel 12).
 The two stations share studios on Glenburnie Drive in New Bern; WYDO's transmitter is located north of Trenton along NC 41.

 The station's main signal was originally WFXI (channel 8), licensed to Morehead City.
 WFXI's signal covered the eastern portion of the market, while WYDO served as a full satellite for the western portion.
 On September 6, 2017, WFXI was shut down as a result of the Federal Communications Commission (FCC)'s spectrum auction, leaving WYDO as the sole Fox affiliate for the region.
 At the same time, the station was sold by Esteem Broadcasting—an affiliate of WCTI owner Bonten Media Group—to Cunningham Broadcasting, a partner company of Sinclair (which had acquired Bonten).

 History

 WFXI signed on November 1, 1989, as the area's fourth commercial television station.
 It immediately assumed the Fox affiliation and aired an analog signal on VHF channel 8.
 Prior to WFXI's sign-on, residents in the eastern North Carolina area received their Fox programs on cable via Raleigh's WLFL or Washington, D.C.'s Fox owned-and-operated WTTG (both stations were carried as superstations before the network began operations).
+For all intents and purposes, WFXI was Eastern North Carolina's first independent station.
+Fox would not air a full week of programming until 1993, and most early Fox affiliates were programmed as independents.

 The station had to operate at considerably lower power than the other stations in this large market because it was short-spaced to both Washington, North Carolina-licensed WITN-TV (channel 7) and Greenville-based WNCT-TV (channel 9).
 WFXI's signal also had to protect WXEX-TV (now WRIC-TV) in Petersburg, Virginia, which also operated on channel 8.
 This resulted in a broadcasting radius that only reached the southeastern portions of the Eastern North Carolina designated market area—namely Morehead City, Jacksonville, and New Bern.

 Final WFXI/WYDO logo used until 2017.

 As a condition of keeping its Fox affiliation, WFXI signed on full-time satellite WYDO on June 30, 1992.
 This station aired an analog signal on UHF channel 14 from a transmitter southeast of Ayden that covered Greenville, Washington and the northwestern parts of the Inner Banks region.
 In addition to resolving reception issues for WFXI, WYDO also provided an additional opportunity for local advertising.
 While WFXI's studios were always based in Morehead City on Arendell Street/US 70, WYDO operated an advertising sales office in different locations in Greenville (the last one was located on Red Banks Road).